SchulzLab/MASSIF/README.md

 python ../src/TF_DBDs.py info_all_DBD.txt  ENSG_HGNC.txt
 ```

 *path_to_mosta* needs to be replaced by the path to the mosta software.
 The file [clusterJASPAR/matrix_list.txt](matrix_list.txt) contains the paths to the consensus motifs, you need to add their the paths to your considered motifs.
 For an example how the format of the motifs should look like see [clusterJASPAR/DBD_1_cluster/](clusterJASPAR/DBD_1_cluster/cluster_*.mat).
-Notice that each motif must be stored in a seperate file in the directory [clusterJASPAR/PFMs/](clusterJASPAR/PFMs/).
+Notice that each motif must be stored in a seperate file in the directory [clusterJASPAR/PFMs/](clusterJASPAR/PFMs/) (needs to be created).
 For more details how to run mostas' similarity sstat have a look at their README.
 The commands listed above produce the output files sumTFs.txt, DBDs.txt and TF_to_DBD.txt, which are processed by MASSIF.

 # Output
 Both variations of MASSIF produce the following output: